Explore Yazidi sites in 360°

-Online learning resource to be launched 9 December
+Online learning resource launched 9 December

 This first part addresses the case of the Yazidi minority, the religious group that Nobel Peace Prize winner Nadia Murad belongs to.
-It includes a 350 virtual tour to Lalesh, the holy city of the Yazidi and to a Yazidi refugee camp established after the 2014 ISIS genocide on the Yazidi started.
+It includes a 360-degree virtual tour to Lalesh, the holy city of the Yazidi and to a Yazidi refugee camp established after the 2014 ISIS genocide on the Yazidi started.

 During the 360-degree tour, you will see short films from the sites as experiences inside the tours.
-The online resource presents video interviews with Nadia Murad’s sister still living in the camp where they came after escaping from ISIS and with the Yazidi religious representative Baba Cawish living in the holy city of Lalesh.
+The online resource presents video interviews with Nadia Murad’s sister still living in the camp where they came after escaping from ISIS, and with the Yazidi religious representative Baba Cawish living in the holy city of Lalesh.

 The web page also consists of interviews with leading international scholars, including the UN special rapporteur on minority issues, on the drivers of genocide and other mass atrocities as well strategies to prevent this.
 It includes documentary films, image galleries, quizzes and other training material, and links to other online resources addressing these issue.

-The full online resource with more cases, resources, a virtual reality application, and an exhibition in Oslo will be launched in 2019.
+The full online resource with more cases, resources, a virtual reality application, and an exhibition in Oslo, will be launched in 2019.

 The new resource is produced by researcher Ingvill T. Plesner as a part of the activities of the Minority Network she coordinates from the Norwegian Center for Holocaust and Minority Studies (HL-senteret).
-The launch takes place at the center on the occasion of the 70th anniversary of the UN Genocide Convention and of the UN Universal declaration on human rights.
+The launch took place at the center on the occasion of the 70th anniversary of the UN Genocide Convention and of the UN Universal declaration on human rights.